GabrielBueno200/MultiThreadedPrimesSolver/README.md

 <!-- HOW TO RUN -->
 ## 🚀 How To Run

-First, run the commands above:
+First, run the commands below:

 ```bash
 dotnet run build